-To recover from surgery as quickly as possible, it is vital that you make caring for yourself your top priority.
+To recover from Tummy Tuck Surgery as quickly as possible, it is vital that you make caring for yourself your top priority.
 One reason it is advisable to have someone stay with you for at least 24 hours post-op is that you will not be able to bend over, lift anything that weighs over 10 pounds, or engage in strenuous physical activity.
 If something around your home needs to be done and you do it yourself, you will put too much strain on your body and slow your recovery.

-Another important step you will need to take to recover as quickly as possible is to prioritize sleeping as much as possible.
+Another important step you will need to take to recover as quickly as possible is to prioritize sleep as much as possible.
 If you feel groggy after your procedure, do not fight the urge to doze off.
 Also, do your best to get nine consecutive hours of sleep every night.
 You will also benefit significantly from ensuring that you remain well-nourished and hydrated.
 Between REM sleep and proper nutrition, your body will have everything it needs to heal itself.

 Can I Exercise at All After Surgery?

 Yes, you can absolutely exercise after surgery.
 You just have to be careful that you don’t sweat or work your heart too hard.
 For the first few days after your procedure, you may not feel like walking too much.
 However, starting the day after your procedure, it is important that you get up and walk around regularly.
 Don’t worry if you don’t feel up to walking for 30 minutes at a time at first.